Dining Down Under: Mini Chilli and Caramelised Onion Jam Tarts

 Description

-Gorgeous mini chilli and caramelised onion jam tarts – perfect for a cocktail party, appetiser or a night on the couch.
+These mini chilli and caramelised onion jam tarts are a delightful combination of sweet and spicy, perfect for a cocktail party or as a unique appetizer.

 Ingredients